CSE370HCI/hci-react-native-tutorial/part2.md

 # Part 2
 ## Testing the sample

-Expo has created us a sample project with a few basic screens and a navigation system.
+This sample project has a basic page for login and a navigation system.
 We can now view this on our mobile device, in a browser, or in an emulator.
 In the last section we ran `expo start` and should now see a screen like the following:

 ![Expo Dashboard](/assets/expo_dashboard.jpg)